News + Articles

 Type of Dental Bridge and Materials

-The kind of bridge you choose and what it’s made from directly impacts how long it will last.
-Here’s a comparison:
+The kind of bridge you choose and the material used to make it directly impact how long it will last.
+Here’s a comparison of the different types of dental bridges:

 Bridge Type